-- Each classroom has a coloured board with five characters or symbols representing a scale, as seen on the right.
+- Each classroom has a coloured board with seven characters or symbols representing a scale, as seen on the right.
 All the children start the day in the middle then can move right or left according to good or poor behaviour. - If a child makes it to the top (furthest right) they will be rewarded with a House Point.
-Furthermore, they will receive a Special Values Time ticket to have the chance of being selected by the class to join the Head, Deputy Head and Assistant Head for 'Special Values Time' on Tuesday mornings at 11.20am until 12.00 (usually starting in the Hall).
+Furthermore, they will also be in the running to be selected by the class and teacher to join the Head, Deputy Head and